AverageAl/project1/README.md

 6: Whole project on repository with good branching

-7: Cloud site has uniform styling (using CSS, SLDS, HTML, VisualForce)
+7: Cloud site has uniform styling/branding (using CSS, SLDS, HTML, VisualForce)

 8: Live demo includes
   (1) clone the master branch of your repo;